- Discover EaseUS

-Many users have encountered this particular problem where their USB flash drive just won't show up on their computer.
-Generally, a USB drive not showing up basically means the drive is disappearing from File Explorer.
+Many users have encountered this problem - USB not showing up on Windows 10.
+Generally, a USB drive not showing up means the drive is disappearing from File Explorer.
 It might be that the drive is visible in the Disk Management tool.

 To verify this, go to This PC > Manage > Disk Management and check whether your USB drive shows up there.
 Depending on whether it shows up or not, use an appropriate section below to fix your issue.

-Here, we offer multiple solutions as there are two possible scenarios where your USB is not detected by your PC.
+Here, we offer multiple solutions as there are two possible scenarios where your PC does not detect your USB.
 These methods should help you fix your issue without making you lose any data.
 If you have this issue on a Mac, check out our flash drive not showing up on the Mac guide to resolve your issue.

 If your USB drive shows up in Disk Management, it means Windows can still detect your drive.
-But, due to some reasons, the USB cannot show up in File Explorer as expected.
+But, the USB not showing up in Windows 10 File Explorer frequently happens for some reason.
 Some possible reasons are:

 |Workable Solutions||Step-by-step Troubleshooting|